jsantiago611/panoramic-oregano/content/posts/what-does-it-mean-to-be-poor-in-spirit.md

 ## What it means to be Poor in Spirit:

 The late welsh preacher Martin Lloyd Jones is super helpful!
-He says that:
+He explains:

 > “To be poor in spirit means… a complete absence of pride, self-assurance, self-reliance.
-A consciousness that we are nothing in the presence of God… a tremendous awareness of our utter nothingness as we come face-to-face with God.”
+A consciousness that we are nothing in the presence of God… a tremendous awareness of our utter nothingness as we come face-to-face with God.” <cite>Martin Lloyd Jones</cite>

 In plain English, that means that the “poor in spirit” are humble.

 Here’s another analogy:

-In the same way that the economically poor do not have many resources to offer, thought they may work hard for them, the Spiritually poor realize that they don’t have anything to offer to God.
-They realize that all the good things in their life comes from God and they have nothing to brag about.
+In the same way that the economically poor do not have many resources to offer, though they may work hard for them, the Spiritually poor realize that they don’t have anything to offer to God.
+They realize that all the good things in their life come from God and they have nothing to brag about.

 ### A Quick Self-assessment